Preserves: an Expressive Data Language

 The definitions above are independent of any particular concrete syntax.

-s that follow are written using the Preserves
+The examples of Values that follow are written using the Preserves

 text syntax, and the example encoded byte